johndarrel/hide-my-wp/readme.txt

 = 4.1.08 (18 June 2021)=
 * Fix - Update the jetPack tracking script
 * Fix - Show plugin settings calling the plugin to hook correctly
-* Fix - Warning: Constants may only evaluate to scalar values in hide-my-wp/config/config.php on line 107
+* Fix - Warning: Constants may only evaluate scalar values in hide-my-wp/config/config.php on line 107
 * Fix - Removed the memory limit verification
 * Fix - Add a warning for memory under 64MB
 * Fix - Fixed the <?PHP warning in Permalinks at the end of the file